HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 There are two factors that affect how soon a LCP resource starts to download after the page itself is downloaded: discoverability and prioritization.
 We'll explore [LCP discoverability](#lcp-static-discoverability) later, but first let's look at how LCP images are prioritized.

-Images are not loaded at high priority by default, but thanks to the new [Priority Hints](https://web.dev/priority-hints/) API, developers can explicitly set their LCP images to load at high priority to take precedence over non-essential resources.
+Images are not loaded at high priority by default, but thanks to the new <a hreflang="en" href="https://web.dev/priority-hints/">Priority Hints</a> API, developers can explicitly set their LCP images to load at high priority to take precedence over non-essential resources.

 {{ figure_markup(
   content="0.03%",